“I will not be pushed, filed, stamped, indexed, briefed, debriefed or numbered.”

 For one thing, the psy ops never work, and the secret agent, Number 6 (in The Village everyone is a number), routinely defeats each Number 2 (the interrogator), often at his or her own game.

 One of my favorites is Episode 10: Hammer Into Anvil.
 Number 6 convinces Number 2 that he’s a plant sent to monitor Number 2’s instability.
 Huh.
-An out of control egomaniac whose raging insecurity and paranoia can be played like a harp from hell and used to destroy him.
-This may be required viewing, class.
+An out of control egomaniac whose raging insecurity and paranoia can be played like a harp from hell and used to destroy him?
+That’s what I call required viewing, class.

 Overall, Number 6’s ability to hold out against and thwart the machinations of the succession of Number 2’s is something to behold.
 Number 6 is witty, wry, charming more often than not, and has an almost constant sardonic smile.
-His interaction with the each Number 2 is wry bordering on condescending.
+His interaction with each Number 2 borders on amused condescension.
 We feel as if he knows far more than he ever lets on.

 In addition, while obviously Orwellian, it’s easy to see how a few other sources also make their way into The Prisoner.
 Brave New World (sloganeering, hypnopedia), Player Piano (man tricks machine into destroying itself), and to an extent A Clockwork Orange (behavior modification), they’re all there.
 I’d argue there’s a generous amount of Wild Wild West quirkiness to be found here as well.